syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Editing.md

 And also you can define the model for all the editTypes controls while editing through EditOptions.

-The following table describes `EditType` and their corresponding EditOptions of the specific data type of the column.
+The following table describes `edit-type` and their corresponding EditOptions of the specific data type of the column.

 <table>
 <tr>